futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 There key facts to notice about the algorithm are:

-1. destination vertices are appended *at the end of* the source vertices: this is what makes the algorithm traversing the input graph breadth-first.
+1. siblings are appended *at the end of* the source vertices: this is what makes the algorithm traversing the input graph breadth-first.
 This is exactly what the second invariant of DFS dictates : visit siblings before the successor.
-2. the `match` function returns a new graph *without* the query vertex: this is what the first invariant of BFS dictates - visit each vertex exectly once.
+2. the `match` function returns a new graph *without* the current vertex: this is what the first invariant of BFS dictates - visit each vertex exectly once.
-Since the new graph doesn't contain the query vertex there is no need for keeping track of the visited vertices.
+Since the new graph doesn't contain the current vertex there is no need for keeping track of the visited vertices.
-3. the algorithm is basically the same as the one in `dfs`, the only thing that changes is where destination vertices are appended: in case of BFS they're appended at the end of the list, in case of DFS in front of it.
+3. the algorithm is basically the same as the one in `dfs`, the only thing that changes is where siblings are appended: in case of BFS they're appended at the end of the list, in case of DFS in front of it.
 To fully appreciate this it might be useful to think of these algorithms in terms of the defining strategies of the data structures they internally use: LIFO in case of DFS and a